yxrose/Simple-1.8.1/README.txt

 8. If the mutation you are mapping is dominant, change the mutation from recessive to dominant in the simple_variables.sh file.

+9. Download your reference genome (both fasta and gff file ) to refs/ directory, and rename your genome file to be {species name}.fa, for example: Oryza_sativa_Japonica.

+10. Use snpEff software to make a local annotation database based on your {species name}.fa file.
+Look the manual of snpEff for detail.

 9. Open the Terminal application.

 10. Type: cd ~/Simple.
 Press return.